Suicide bomber kills 11 people in latest Yemen violence

 The blast appeared to be a revenge attack by al Qaeda over the Yemeni army's campaign to crush Islamist insurgents in two large southern provinces.

-This has ousted many militants from towns they first seized during mass unrest in 2011 that jeopardized national security and posed a serious threat to major oil producer Saudi Arabia next door.
+This has ousted many militants from towns they first seized during mass unrest in 2011 that jeopardised national security and posed a serious threat to major oil producer Saudi Arabia next door.

 Residents said ambulances had been evacuating the wounded from the scene of the blast which had sent shrapnel flying into nearby residential buildings.